msuiche/elegant-bouncer/README.md

 # ELEGANTBOUNCER
 ![alt text](logo.png)

 Just some playground experimental tool for detection of the FORCEDENTRY (CVE-2021-30860) exploit inside PDF files.
+The full [write-up can be found here](https://www.magnetforensics.com/blog/researching-forcedentry-detecting-the-exploit-with-no-samples/).

 ## Getting started
 ```